or: Those were the days...

 was to take actual Swatch dummies and smoosh them under

-that of Klaus Zaugg, another big collector and artist and photographer,
+primarily that of Klaus Zaugg, another big collector and artist and

-and very close friend of Robert Casagrande.
-So... with concept in hand,
+photographer, and very close friend of Robert Casagrande.
+So... with

-they devised a method to smoosh the watch in just such a way as to
+concept in hand, they devised a method to smoosh the watch in just such a

-acrylic board base).
-Each plinth was signed and numbered by the creator
+plinth (black acrylic board base).
+Each plinth was signed and numbered by

-Klaus Zaugg.
-Robert Casagrande has a Bonaparte Big Flat given to him by
+the creator Klaus Zaugg.
+Robert Casagrande has a Bonaparte Big Flat given

 with a melted Tutti (GW700,